Article 4 planning and guidance

 - on properties with small gardens, to prevent extensions or outbuildings taking up too much of the open area

-- to limit the conversion of integral garages, if there is concern that it would leave the property without adequate parking space
+- to limit the conversion of integral garages, if there is a concern that it would leave the property without adequate parking space